 - On acceptance and publication

 6.2 Online First publication

 6.3 Access to your published article

 Before submitting your manuscript to Evaluation Journal of Australasia, please ensure you have read the Aims & Scope.

-An academic paper is defined as one that is theory based, contributes to the literature within evaluative thinking and practice and makes a contribution to the field of evaluation.
-Academic papers should be between 3000-5000 words in length.
+An academic article is defined as one that is theory or philosophy based and/or draws on empirical findings, contributes to the literature within evaluative thinking and practice and makes a contribution to the field of evaluation.
+Academic articles should normally be between 3000-8000 words in length.

 A book review is defined as a critical analysis or evaluation of the content, structure and purpose of a publication from the reviewer’s viewpoint.
 Book reviews should be between 1000-1500 words in length.

 The Editors reserve the right to return manuscripts to authors where they exceed word limits.
 Submission of a manuscript to another journal while under review by the Evaluation Journal of Australasia is unethical.
 Breach of this principle will result in the manuscript being removed from consideration for publication in Evaluation Journal of Australasia.
 Each manuscript must be accompanied by a signed statement that it has not been published previously and that it has not and will not be sent for consideration by another journal while submitted to the Evaluation Journal of Australasia.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.